Thermage Doesn't Work? A Doctor's Real Truth

 If you're considering Thermage?

-Before your consultation, these 3 things
+Before a consultation, these 3 things

 seems to change several times a day.